Iraq: Government and politics

-The Republic of Iraq is defined under the current Constitution as a democratic, federal parliamentary republic.
-The federal government is composed of the executive, legislative, and judicial branches, as well as numerous independent commissions.
-Aside from the federal government, there are subnational federal regions, governorates, and districts with jurisdiction over various matters as defined by law.
+Iraq is defined under the current constitution as a democratic federal parliamentary republic.
+The system of government is composed of the executive, legislative, and judicial branches, as well as numerous independent commissions.
+Iraq is administratively divided into subnational federal regions, governorates, districts and subdistricts with jurisdiction over various matters as defined by law.
 The president is the ceremonial head of state, while the prime minister is the head of government and the commander-in-chief of the armed forces with direct executive authority over general state policy.
 The constitution provides for two deliberative bodies, the Council of Representatives and the Council of Union.
 The judiciary is free and independent of the executive and the legislature.